 Affiliate members (University of Cape Town)

-BARNES, Professor Karen
+BARNES, Prof Karen

 MBChB, MMed (Clinical Pharmacology); Malaria Clinical Research Group, Division of Clinical Pharmacology, Department of Medicine, University of Cape Town.
 Research interests range from the comprehensive evaluation of malaria treatment policy changes in southern Africa, to improving anti-malarial dosing regimens for vulnerable populations (including young children, pregnant women and those with prevalent co-morbidities, including malnutrition and HIV) and more recently leading Phase 1 clinical trials on novel antimalarial compounds.

-BOULLE, Dr Andrew
+BOULLE, Prof Andrew

 MBChB, MSc, PhD, FCPHM(SA).
 Division of Public Health Medicine and Centre for Infectious Disease Epidemiology and Research (CIDER), School of Public Health and Family Medicine; Wellcome Centre for Infectious Diseases Research in Africa (CIDRI-Africa), Institute of Infectious Disease and Molecular Medicine; Health Impact Assessment directorate, Department of Health, Provincial Government of the Western Cape.
 Interests: HIV cohort and infectious disease epidemiology; operations research on service responses for priority health conditions; data harmonisation and linkage; and context-appropriate health information systems development.

-COETZEE, Dr David
+COETZEE, Assoc Prof David

 BA, MBBCh, DTM&H, FFCH (SA), MS (Epi).
 David is a public health specialist with many years operational experience in primary care and infectious disease service delivery.
 He has led a number of clinical epidemiology research projects in the areas of tuberculosis, HIV/Aids, immunization and STI's.
 He is the founding director of the Centre of Infectious Disease Epidemiology and Research.

-DHEDA, Assoc Prof Keertan
+DHEDA, Prof Keertan

 Keertan Dheda (MBBCh (Wits), FCP (SA), FCCP, PhD (Lond)) is Head of the Lung Infection and Immunity Unit and Associate Professor of Respiratory Medicine (SARChI), Division of Pulmonology and UCT Lung Institute, Department of Medicine, University of Cape Town.
 He holds an honorary faculty position at UCL.
 His group’s main research interests are the study of pulmonary regulatory immunological pathways in relation to infection, rapid and field-friendly diagnosis of tuberculosis, and drug-resistant tuberculosis.
 His work is funded by the SA MRC, SA NRF, EU FP7, EDCTP and NIH.

-ELEY, Assoc Prof Brian S
+ELEY, Prof Brian S

 MB ChB, FCP (Paeds) (SA), BSc (Hons); Head of Paediatric Infectious Diseases, Red Cross Children's Hospital.
 All aspects of HAART in children; immune reconstitution in children; TB-HIV co-infection; MRSA infection; primary immunodeficiency diseases.
 Collaborations with St Mary's Hospital, London; McGill University, Montreal; Hvidovre Hospital, Denmark.